 Since the dawn of civilization, the evolution of the human race has been recorded in various forms, from cave drawings to papyrus scrolls.
 In 48 B.C., a fire destroyed the great Library of Alexandria.
 Much of our recorded history was feared to have been lost…or so it was thought.
 Copies of some of these books were being protected by Arab and Jewish scholars in libraries across the Middle East.
 Some might call it the first “backup” system.

 Analysts overwhelmingly agree on the importance of independent backups.
-A whitepaper from IDC¹ states, “...it is not possible to capitalize on the speed, scale, and innovation of SaaS platforms such as Salesforce without ensuring data availability, compliance, and protection outside of the native environment.”
+According to a whitepaper from IDC¹, “...it is not possible to capitalize on the speed, scale, and innovation of SaaS platforms such as Salesforce without ensuring data availability, compliance, and protection outside of the native environment.”

 Additionally, Gartner defines enterprise backup and recovery solutions as “those that write the data out to an independent secondary location.”